Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Technical studies

 \subsection{Kinematic window and resolution}

-We expect the performances of the NNs to be better if we extend the phase space from $p_{T}^{e}>300$~GeV to a lower $p_{T}^{e}$ minimum as it would include more information about the signal.
+We expect the performances of the NNs to be better if we extend the phase space from $p_{T}^{e}>1350$~GeV to a lower $p_{T}^{e}$ minimum as it would include more information about the signal.
 However, there are two problems associated with an unchecked extension of this lower bound: \begin{itemize} \item First, when $p_T^{e}$ gets closer to $m_W/2$, the number of NP signals will be overwhelmed by the number of SM signals around the $W$ boson Jacobian peak.
 Therefore, including information from this region would contribute little to none.
 What is even worse is that the excess of SM signals may confuse the NNs and reduce its efficiency.

-\item Second, if one were to maintain the same $p_T$ resolution for the histogram bins, the needed NN complexity and computational resources for training would increase rapidly as $p_{T,min}$ lowers.
+\item Second, if one were to maintain the same $p_T$ resolution for the histogram bins, the required NN complexity and computational resources for training would increase rapidly as $p_{T,min}$ lowers.
 Yet if one wants to maintain the same level of input bins for the NNs, the resolution in $p_T^e$ would be compromised. \end{itemize}

-As a result, we expect a ``sweet spot'' that balances these issues.
-We base our study upon samples of $S/B=0.1$ and $0.2$ under the cuts given in TABLE~\ref{LO:cut}.
+As a result, we expect a ``sweet window'' that balances among these issues.
+We base our study upon samples of $S/B=0.4$ and $1.2$ under the cuts given in TABLE~\ref{Sample:cut}.
 To extend $p_T^{e}$ to lower regions, we first define the following parameters: